mvolkmann/blog/src/d3/overview.md

 The `tickSize` method specifies the length of each tick.
 It defaults to 6.
+Set it to a negative number to draw lines across the chart.
+For example, `.tickSize(-usableHeight)`.

 The `tickPadding` method specifies the space between each tick and corresponding label.
 It defaults to 3.

 The `tickValues` method takes an array of labels to be rendered for the ticks.
 By default the data value is rendered.